What Is a Prologue — and How to Write One Readers Won't Skip

 - A foreword is written by someone who is not the author of the book — usually a public figure or authority on the subject matter at hand.
 The foreword explains some significant connection between its writer and the book or the book’s author.
 Used in both fiction and nonfiction

 - A preface gives the reader a look at how the book came to be.
 It explains the goal of the book, its development, and acknowledges the parties who contributed to the book.
 Mostly used in nonfiction, sometimes in fiction.
+You can go this way to learn more about prefaces.

 - An introduction deals specifically with the subject of the book.
 It might offer supplemental information or explain the perspective of the writer(s).
 While a preface doesn't typically contain information critical to the reader’s understanding of the book, an introduction usually does.
 Mostly used in nonfiction.

+The prologue is the opposite of an epilogue, which comes at the end of a novel.
 Now we’re all clear on the literary device that is the prologue, let’s take a closer look at its purpose and determine whether it’s the right start for your story.

 How to write a prologue: tips from our editors